lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 |-----|--------|
 |-1.428161 | 0.568704|

-The result from ADF test shows that the stationarity of the to be less signifcant level.
-Thus, the  need for differencing (d)
+The result from ADF test failed to reject the the null hypothesis that the data is stationary.
+Thus, the  need for differencing (d) to de-trend

 ## After differencing
 ---